Sustainable Development: Business Economics

 - Ending poverty: Some of the achievements in the area of poverty reduction are, The Mahatma Gandhi national rural employment act MGNREGA.
-Deen Dayal Antyodaya Yojana National livelihoods mission provides skills employment to the marginalized communities.
-Pradhan Mantri Jivan Jyoti Bima Yojana and Pradhan Mantri Suraksha Bima Yojana provide access to life and accident insurance for 130 million subscribers for a nominal annual premium.
-Atal Pension Yojana provides pensions to workers in the unorganised sectors.
+Deen Dayal Antyodaya Yojana National livelihoods mission provides skills and employment to marginalized communities.
+Pradhan Mantri Jeevan Jyoti Bima Yojana and Pradhan Mantri Suraksha Bima Yojana provide access to life and accident insurance for 130 million subscribers for a nominal annual premium.
+Atal Pension Yojana provides pensions to workers in unorganized sectors.

-- Ending Hungers, Achieve Food Security and Improved Nutrition and Promote Sustainable Agriculture: The following are the sum of the achievements and initiatives in this area.
-Programmes under the National Food Security cover more than 800 million people.
+- Ending Hunger, Achieve Food Security and Improved Nutrition, and Promote Sustainable Agriculture: The following are the sum of the achievements and initiatives in this area.
+Programs under the National Food Security cover more than 800 million people.
 Digitalization of ration card using Aadhar for authenticating delivery of benefits.
 Land under organic farming has increased to 2 lacs hectare.
 Issuing of 62 million soil Health Cards.
 Digitalization of agriculture Marketing has taken place support to the farmer for encouraging micro-irrigation.

-- Ensure Healthy Life and Promote well Being for All: The National Rural Drinking Water Programs has expanded its coverage.
+- Ensure Healthy Life and Promote Well-Being for All: The National Rural Drinking Water Program has expanded its coverage.
 The government has taken a step to initiate universal health insurance for a family below the poverty line.
 The national health mission has been expanded in coverage and programmes.
-Target-oriented National health policy announced in 2017.
+Target-oriented National health policy was announced in 2017.

-- Achieve Gender Equality and Empower All Women and Girls: Initiative has been taken during the last few years for promoting gender equality, women empowerment centers are being established for the providing comprehensive service at the village level.
-The flagship initiative is Beti bachao beti padhao.
-A maternity benefits programme has been launched for all pregnant and lactating mothers.
+- Achieve Gender Equality and Empower All Women and Girls: Initiative has been taken during the last few years for promoting gender equality, women empowerment centers are being established the provide comprehensive service at the village level.
+The flagship initiative is Beti Bachao Beti padhao.
+A maternity benefits program has been launched for all pregnant and lactating mothers.

 - Build Resilient Infrastructure, Promote Inclusive and Sustainable Industrialization, and Foster Innovation: The initiative in this area is an expansion of all forms of transportation make in India initiative.
 Startup India program and Atal Innovation Missions have been launched to promote entrepreneurship.
-Digital India initiative to build the digitally empower society.
+Digital India initiative to build a digitally empowered society.

-- Conserve and Sustainable use Ocean, Sea, and Marine Resources: The coastal ocean monitoring and prediction system track the level of marine pollution along with coastline.
-Significant progress has been made with respect to the preservation and the management of the Marine ecosystem.
+- Conserve and Sustainable use Ocean, Sea, and Marine Resources: The coastal ocean monitoring and prediction system track the level of marine pollution along with the coastline.
+Significant progress has been made concerning the preservation and management of the Marine ecosystem.

 - The government has launched some ambitious programs to achieve economic development.
 The core principle of sustainable development growth has been kept in mind while designing the programs.